Appealing For Assistance: Helping A Form Four Learner Pursue Education

 The location of Mkhalipe Secondary School

 The school is located in Gwanda South, Matabeleland South Province, Zimbabwe.
-The school head, Mr Ezweni Ndhlovu can be contacted at +263773881614.
 The school is officially registered by the Ministry of Primary and Secondary Education (MoPSE).
 It is approximately 10 kilometres away from Manama High School, which is a boarding school and an even better option for the learner if adequate funds were available.
 However, her immediate need is to secure the means to enrol at Mkhalipe Secondary School.

 Schools reopened on the 9th of January 2024 but she is yet to go to school as she is yet to secure the required fees.